11 Fun problem-solving activities for teams

 One in two employees report that their jobs lack purpose, and an equal number feel disconnected from their company’s mission.”

-If I think about the teams I least enjoyed working with, they were the ones that had a vague understanding of what exactly their purpose was and how they planned to achieve that goal.
-It’s hard to put in your best efforts when you don’t know the purpose behind the work you’re doing.
-The most satisfying teamwork occurs when the purpose is well-defined and team members are aligned with each other.
+If I think about the teams I least enjoyed working with, they were the ones that had a vague understanding of their purpose and how they planned to achieve that goal.
+It’s hard to put in your best efforts when you don’t know the purpose behind your work.
+The most satisfying teamwork occurs when the purpose is well-defined, and team members are aligned with each other.

 6. Conflict and tension